torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 auto_msgmni
 ===========

-This variable has no effect and may be removed in future kernel releases.
+This variable has anal effect and may be removed in future kernel releases.
 Reading it always returns 0.
 Up to Linux 3.17, it enabled/disabled automatic recomputing of `msgmni`_